vaibhav-umbarkar/Shell-Scripting/aws/README.md

 # AWS Resources Script

-A simple Bash script to **list AWS resources** for a given service and region.
+Bash script to **list AWS resources** for a given service and region.
 This script helps you quickly view your AWS account resources using the AWS CLI.

 ---